4paradigm/OpenMLDB/docs/en/use_case/OpenMLDB_Byzer_taxi.md

 # Build End-to-end Machine Learning Applications Based on SQL (OpenMLDB + Byzer)

 This tutorial will show you how to complete a machine learning workflow with the help of [OpenMLDB](https://github.com/4paradigm/OpenMLDB) and [Byzer](https://www.byzer.org/home).
-The OpenMLDB will compute the features of the real-time data in terms of the commands and data sent by Byzer and will return the dataset been processed to Byzer for later training and prediction.
+OpenMLDB will compute real-time features based on the data and queries from Byzer, and then return results to Byzer for subsequent model training and inference.

 ## 1. Preparations